A Brief History of Women's Education

 In the 1700s girls from well off families went to boarding schools.
-Other girls sometimes went to dame schools were they were taught to read and write.
-Also, in some towns there were charity schools called blue coat schools because of the color of uniforms.
+Other girls sometimes went to dame schools where they were taught to read and write.
+Also, in some towns, there were charity schools called blue coat schools because of the color of uniforms.

 Women's Education in the Modern Era

 In the early 19th century, in Britain the churches provided a rudimentary education for many poor children.
 In 1811 The National Society for Promoting the Education of the Poor was founded by the Church of England to provide schools.
 In 814 The British and Foreign Schools Society is founded by non-conformists (Protestants who did not belong to the Church of England).
 It was not until 1870 that the state began to provide schools in Britain.
 In 1880 school was made compulsory for 5 to 10-year-olds.
 However, school was not free, except for the poorest children until 1891 when fees were abolished.
 From 1899 children were required to go to school until they were 12.

 Meanwhile in the USA three women gained bachelor degrees from Oberlin College in 1841.
 They were the first American women to gain bachelor degrees.
-The first woman in the USA to gain a PhD was Helen Magill White in 1877.
+The first woman in the USA to gain a Ph.D. was Helen Magill White in 1877.
 In 1866 Lucy Hobbs Taylor becomes the first American woman to graduate from a dental college.
 In 1870 Ada Kepley became the first American woman to graduate from law school.
 In 1905 In the USA Nora Stanton Blatch Barney was the first woman to gain a degree in civil engineering.
-In Britain women were first awarded degrees in 1880.
+In Britain, women were first allowed to attend university in 1868 but at first, they were not awarded degrees, they were only awarded a certificate of proficiency.
+Women in Britain were first awarded degrees in 1880.
 In 1888 Eliza Orme became the first British woman to gain a law degree.
 In 1895 Lilian Murray was the first woman in Britain to qualify as a dentist.
 In 1898 Ethel Charles was the first woman in Britain to qualify as an architect.